etkakocak/MQTT-Smart-Security/ReadMe.md

 ![image](/img/diagram_circuit2.png)

 ### Connections
 The connections are simple, but there are considerations.
 Diagrams also show which GPIOs connected to pins, but feel free to connect to other GPIOs.
+But if you make such a change, remember that you have to change the pin numbers in the code as well.
 The diagrams above are made in an integrated circuit design application called "Digital" and show the connections very clearly.
 However, in case something is not understood from the diagrams, it is useful to go over it in a little detail.

 **Circuit 1:**